aishifugi/Pytorch_Retinaface/README.md

 ```Shell
 python test_widerface.py --trained_model weight_file --network mobile0.25 or resnet50
 ```
+I modified the code test_widerface.py by appending from line 95-101 as-

+test_dataset=[]
+    with open(testset_list,'r') as fr:
+      lines=fr.readlines()
+      for i in lines:
+        if i[0]=="#":
+          test_dataset.append(i[2:-1])
+    num_images=len(test_dataset)

+I used !python test_widerface.py --network resnet50 --cpu to generate the txt file.
+Then I downloaded the result in file.zip which contains the test result of validaion dataset in txt format.
+After this step I downloaded file.zip and moved it to widerface_evaluate/widerface_txt.
 2. Evaluate txt results.
 Demo come from [Here](https://github.com/wondervictor/WiderFace-Evaluation)
 ```Shell
 cd ./widerface_evaluate
 python setup.py build_ext --inplace
 python evaluation.py
 ```
+In order to plot the precision vs. recall curve I needed to make some modification in evaluation.py.Appended from line 274-277 as: plt.plot(recall, propose, color ='tab:blue')
+        plt.savefig("save_curve.png",bbox_inches="tight")
+        plt.xlabel("Recall")
+        plt.ylabel("Precision")
+Before that I imported the python library matplotlib as plt.
+The precision vs. recall curve was saved in save_curve.png .

 3. You can also use widerface official Matlab evaluate demo in [Here](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/WiderFace_Results.html)
 ### Evaluation FDDB